gerhynes/mongodb-notes/README.md

 `$set` - set the value of a field in a document.

 These operators are especially useful when you want to change a lot of records in one go.

+## Record Validation

+Mongoose lets you validate records against a specific criteria before inserting them into the database.

+Make the validation message user-readable, for example "Name is required", not "UserSchema Expected Name Prop".